gabriel-espinoza-77/disa-stig-powershell/README.md

   <img src="https://github.com/user-attachments/assets/ee36da23-60f5-49a7-8d23-5062774eacf9" alt="" width="500"/>
 </p>

 Now create a new key named "EventLog", and inside the EventLog create a new key called "Application", and inside Application create a DWORD value called MaxSize.
-Now for the MaxSize value we will give it a decimal value of 32768 or greater because of how t
+Now for the MaxSize value we will give it a decimal value of 32768.
+Now the applications logs size is the size that it should be.
+The STIG has now manuelly been remediated.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7247c49a-dda3-46a3-8170-80d08c81e615" alt="" width="500"/>